Frequently Asked Questions: Housing Department

 Florence Township does not have surveys.
 A survey is a private transaction, typically ordered by the buyer at the time of purchase of a property.
 If a survey was provided to the construction or zoning department as part of a project, there is a chance that it will be in the permit file.

 A Continued Certificate of Occupancy (CCO) is always required in Florence Township when selling or purchasing a property, when there is a change in occupancy of a property, or when a property is to be rented out.
-This includes purchasing a bank owned/foreclosed parcel or deeded transfers from one person to another, even when the receiving party may have been living in the premises at the time of the transfer.
+This includes purchasing a bank owned/foreclosed parcel or deeded transfers from one person to another.

 The housing inspection ensures that buyers and/or tenants moving into properties have a safe environment.
 All items inspected have an effect on life safety, health, and welfare of occupants or users of buildings.
 Property records are also checked for work done without permits and permitted work that was never inspected.